patcao/FantasyPodcastInsights/README.md

    conda activate py310-fantasy
    ```

+4. **API Keys**:

-4. Environment variables at Python runtime are managed by the python-dotenv package.
+Environment variables at Python runtime are managed by the python-dotenv package.
 Add your API keys to a .env file in the root directory of this project.

 3. **Ruff and Isort**:

 This project using ruff formatter
 ```
 ruff format src/